ojacobson/actinide/LANGUAGE.rst

     * Must include a ``formals`` subform, which is generally a list of argument names (as symbols).

-    * May include a sequence of body subforms, which are evaluated in order whenever the function is applied.
+    * May include a sequence of body subforms, which are evaluated in order (as if by ``begin``) whenever the function is applied.

     * Functions capture the environment in effect when they are defined.
       Symbols within the function body can refer to names defined in the